This article includes links which we may receive compensation for if you click, at no cost to you.

 114. Use a Cashback App

 There’s nothing quite as satisfying as applying a coupon that saves you a ton of money or earning cashback points for a shop.
 It’s also easier than ever to achieve now that the days of cutting out coupons from newspapers are long gone.
-Rakuten is a website and app that lets you search for relevant on the go, so you can check if the store you’re visiting has any promotions you can apply.
-Another popular app is Ibotta, which lets you earn cashback either from scanning receipts or shopping online.
+Wikibuy is a website and app that lets you search for relevant on the go, so you can check if the store you’re visiting has any promotions you can apply.
+Other popular apps are a href=”https://go.millennialmoney.com/rakuten/” target=”_blank” rel=”noopener nofollow noreferrer”>Rakuten and Ibotta, which lets you earn cashback either from scanning receipts or shopping online.

 115. Use a Browser Extension to Find Extra Savings

 Useful as cashback apps are, it’s not always convenient to search for offers and apply for cashback yourself.
-Honey is a browser extension that will pop up whenever you visit online shopping stores with discount codes available, which means you won’t need to manually search again.
-When you buy something, you’ll earn ‘Honey Gold’ (cashback) as well as making savings.
+WikiBuy is a browser extension that will pop up whenever you visit online shopping stores with discount codes available, which means you won’t need to manually search again.
+You can also set alerts for price drops and use the app in-store for savings while shopping.

 116. Negotiate Your Bill Prices